The Strong Gravitational Lens Finding Challenge: The simulations

 The visible galaxies associated with the lens must also be simulated.
-There are too few bright galaxies in the UDF catalog to make enough mock lens galaxies for this purpose.
+There are too few bright galaxies in the UDF catalogue to make enough mock lens galaxies for this purpose.
 Instead, for most of the lenses, we used an analytic model for the surface brightness of these galaxies.
 The Millennium Observatory provides parameters for the galaxies that inhabit the dark matter halos using the semi-analytic galaxy formation models of \citet{2011MNRAS.413..101G}.
-The parameters used here were the total magnitude, the bulge-to-disk ratio, the disk scale height and the bulge effective radius.
-The magnitude and bulge-to-disk ratio are a function of the pass band.
+The parameters used here were the total magnitude, the bulge-to-disc ratio, the disc scale height and the bulge effective radius.
+The magnitude and bulge-to-disc ratio are a function of the pass band.
 Each galaxy is given a random orientation and inclination angle between 0 and $80\degree$.
-The disk is exponential with no vertical height which is why the inclination is limited to $80\degree$.
-The bulge is represented by a S\'{e}rsic profile with an axis ratio randomly sampled between 0.5 and 1.
+The disc is exponential with no vertical height which is why the inclination is limited to $80\degree$.
+The bulge is represented by an elliptical S\'{e}rsic profile with an axis ratio randomly sampled between 0.5 and 1.
 The S\'{e}rsic index, $n_s$, is given by

 where $\frac{B}{T}$ is the bulge to total flux ratio and $x$ is a uniform random number between -1 and 1.
 This very approximately reproduces the observed correlation between these quantities \citep{2001AJ...121..820G}.